katzefudder/cat_service/readme.md

-# Load Balancing with openresty and Consul Template, monitoring with Prometheus
+# Load Balancing with openresty and Consul for service discovery & monitoring using Prometheus

 Run a set of load balanced Apache Web Servers to serve a simple web page.
 The service is monitored using Prometheus and Alertmanager, graphing via Grafana.